 Note: For self-directed creation, your project may have started before the program deadline date.
 However, expenses incurred before the deadline date are ineligible and will not be covered by this grant.
 For commissioning, composer and librettists/lyricists fees may include activity that occurred before the deadline.
-The world première/performance, public releases of recordings and/or publishing of new songs/compositions cannot be earlier than four months after the deadline.
+The world première/performance, public releases of recordings and/or publishing of new songs/compositions cannot be earlier than four and a half months after the deadline.

 Final report requirements

 If you receive a grant you must submit a final report upon completion of the project.
 See Terms and Conditions — receipt of OAC project grant funds for more information on reporting obligations.
 Complete and submit the report in Nova.

 Final reports for this program require grant recipients to provide: